ChainAgnostic/CAIPs/caip-XX.md

 - [VC API][] - W3C-CCG-incubated VC protocol (optimized for LinkedData VCs and the Credential Handler API)
 - [Presentation Exchange][] - DIF-incubated *high-level* VC protocol (optimized for handling both JWT-VCs and JWTs at scale)
 - [DIDComm][] - DIF-incubated messaging layer, which includes sub-protocols for VCs extending the earlier "Present Proof" protocols incubated in Hyperledger Aries community.
-- [Walt.id prototype][] - note that WC Chat API is used as a shim for the interface defined above
+- [Walt.id prototype][] - note that WC Chat API is used as a shim for the interface defined above; otherwise, a helpful prototype for illustrating a lightweight flow

 [VC spec]: https://www.w3.org/TR/vc-data-model/